openSUSE/nailed/README.md

   server_ip: # Server IP of your Jenkins instace
   username: # Username of your Jenkins instance
   api_token: # API Token of your Jenkins instance
-  jobs:
-  # Array of Jenkins jobs/workers as they appear in Jenkins
 products:
   example_product: # Just a a short key/name for the product (can be arbitrary)
     versions: